 - Scheduled Appointments: Our most common service is a 50-minute appointment scheduled ahead of time to work face-to-face with a PLF on either composition or ESL issues.
-This is located in Humanities A61.
-We are also open in Rieber Hall 115 for on-campus residents and in Powell Library 228 for all students.
+These types of appointments are available in A61 Kaplan (formerly Humanities) and in our Social Science location (in Powell 238) We are also open in Rieber Hall 115 for on-campus residents and in Powell Library 238 for all students.
 The Rieber location offers both 50- and 25-minute appointments, while the Powell location offers 50-minute appointments.

 WAITLIST: When someone cancels or doesn’t come to a scheduled appointment, a session becomes available.
 To get on a waitlist for a cancelled appointment, come to the Undergraduate Writing Center OR send an e-mail to firstname.lastname@example.org or call (310) 206-1320.
 Include a phone number and the time(s) you are available for a session.
 We will call you if we have an opening.

 - Walk-in Appointments: We offer walk-in tutoring on a first-come, first-served basis at all of our locations during our regularly scheduled hours of operation.
 Most sessions last 30 minutes, but sessions can last from 10 minutes up to 50 minutes, depending on the number of students who are waiting for an appointment.

 - Online Appointments: This service allows you to submit your paper online and, at a scheduled time, you and a PLF can each view your paper simultaneously and discuss revisions in a 50-minute conversation online, using Google Hangouts and Google Docs.
 You schedule an online appointment just like you do a regular face-to-face appointment.